A. An Overview to Understanding Dissociation and D.I.D. 1

 ■ Heavy Work, Grounding, and Processing

-If you decide to do the heavy journaling or the heavy system work, or have been doing it and are feeling overwhelmed, we have a few tips to hopefully make your journey easier.
+We strongly advise against doing heavy system work or heavy journaling.
+However, if you decide to do the heavy journaling or the heavy system work, or have been doing it and are feeling overwhelmed, we have a few tips to hopefully make your journey easier.
 Of course, these tips will be helpful in a variety of situations where you need help processing or need help grounding, and not only if you choose to do more heavy journaling or system work.
 But they will be of especial importance if you decide to forge ahead with a lot of in-depth work.

 1. Important — only do heavy journaling or system work IF: